 - Add a tracking number, if one was provided by your shipping carrier.

-You can include a tracking number when you mark an order complete.
+You can include a tracking number when you complete an order.

-You can also add new tracking after marking an order complete on the Completed orders page:
+You can also add new tracking after completing an order on the Completed orders page:

 My USPS tracking information isn’t working